Call for Nominations for 2015 Historic Preservation Awards

 Since 1999, Otsego 2000 has sponsored the annual Historic Preservation Awards for Otsego and Schoharie Counties.
 These awards recognize individuals and groups who have committed themselves to preserving our regional historic sites, landscapes and communities for future use and enjoyment.
-An independent jury of preservation experts reviews applications for the following award categories: Cornerstone Award, Community Pillar Award, Renaissance Award, Preservation Advocate Award , and Education and Outreach Award.
-To be eligible for consideration, the project must have been completed within the past five years.
-Download the nomination form.
+An independent jury of preservation experts reviews nominations for their commitment to preserving our architectural heritage and cultural landscapes.
+Download the nomination form here.

 Nominations for the historic preservation awards will be considered in the following categories:

 Cornerstone Award: For a project that promotes a preservation ethic through the maintenance, repair, or adaptive reuse of a historic building or landscape.
 Cornerstone projects need not be large in scale; rather they are the foundational projects that preserve historic character and integrity piece by piece.

 Community Pillar Award: A business, government, or other organization that has demonstrated responsible stewardship of, and a commitment to, the historic integrity of a building, landscape, or streetscape.

 Renaissance Award: For revitalizing a building or landscape while keeping or renewing its historic character.
 Properties receiving this award are not only improved in their own right, but provide benefits to the neighborhood or community.

 Fieldstone Award: For the historic rehabilitation or adaptive re-use of agricultural buildings, such as barns, milkhouses, smokehouses, or corn cribs.

 Preservation Advocate Award: An individual or group who encourages and participates in preservation opportunities for the benefit of the community.